iamnbutler/zephyr/README.md

-# Zephyr – A Figma Syntax Highlighting Plugin
+# Zephyr – Build highlighted syntax trees in Figma

 Zephyr is designed for people that want highlighted code blocks in Figma for use in designing code editors, and other software engineering tools.